michaelkoper/country_list/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself:

     $ gem install country_list

 ## Usage

-Simply create a country object like this:
+Create a country object:

     country = Country.new('NL')
     # or like this